Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-3-AnyOrgOrPersonal/README.md

       services.AddAzureAdV2Authentication(Configuration);
      ```

-     This enables your application to use the Microsoft identity platform (formerly Azure AD v2.0) endpoint.
+     This enables your application to use the Microsoft identity platform endpoint.
 This endpoint is capable of signing-in users both with their Work and School and Microsoft Personal accounts.

     1. Change the `Properties\launchSettings.json` file to ensure that you start your web app from <https://localhost:44321> as registered.
 For this:
     - update the `sslPort` of the `iisSettings` section to be `44321`